davepetrov/CSCD58-A1-Client-Server-Socket-Demo/README.md

 ### Description

 The server listens on a predefined port (configurable within the client and server source files) and waits for incoming client connections.
-Upon establishing a connection, it enters into a communication loop where it receives messages from the connected client, appends the current timestamp to each received message, and sends it back.
-The communication continues until the client sends the message "Ciao-Ciao", prompting the server to close the connection.
+Upon establishing a connection, it enters into a communication loop where the server receives messages from the connected client, adds the current timestamp to each received message, and sends it back to the client.
+The communication continues until the client sends the message "Ciao-Ciao", letting the server known to close the connection.

 ## Client